The (new) doctor is in

 Dr. Derek Trapasso heads Exeter's robust team of healthcare specialists

-With decades of knowledge and experience, Dr. Derek Trapasso steps into the role of Exeter’s medical director to the start the 2024-25 school year.
+With decades of knowledge and experience, Dr. Derek Trapasso steps into the role of Exeter’s medical director to start the 2024-25 school year.
 A graduate of Albany Medical School, Dr. Trapasso has worked for several renowned hospital systems in greater Boston and the Seacoast of New Hampshire with stops at Mass General, Wentworth-Douglas Hospital and Exeter Hospital, where he started the pediatric care program.
 A month into the school year, we sat down with Dr. Trapasso to learn more about his approach to caring for the students of Exeter.

 What types of health and wellness services does Exeter provide for its students?